akka/akka-persistence-cassandra/docs/src/main/paradox/keyspaces.md

 }
 ```

-Note that the contact points must also be configured, which isn’t fully documented.
+Note that the contact points must also be configured.
 You find the endpoints for different regions at https://docs.aws.amazon.com/keyspaces/latest/devguide/programmatic.endpoints.html

 ## Notes